Call for speakers

 27-28 April 2022

-Our 2022 Call for Speakers (CfS) is now open via WeReview (our submission and review platform).
+Our 2022 Call for Speakers (CfS) is now closed.

 Please read all our "Information for Submitters" below, before making a submission

-- Our review process will take approximately 3 weeks
+- Our review process takes approximately 3 weeks

 - We aim to inform submitters if they have been accepted by Friday 4 February

 (*if you are a new speaker and would like an extension and/or mentorship please contact us as soon as possible to discuss further)

 Information for submitters

 We recommend all submitters read the guidance below, especially if this is your first time submitting a session to one of our conferences.
 The Submitter Information is full of helpful details to get you started.
 It contains advice on the kind of sessions we look for, as well as information on our review process and speaker terms.
 If you need to contact us about your session proposal, you are welcome to do so via the details on our contact page